 Children under 12 years of age are exempt from the above requirements, and will simply have to fill out the health form to be granted entry.

 Unvaccinated travelers from the UK may enter provided they present a negative PCR Test.
 Unvaccinated travelers coming from EU and Schengen Area may also enter, providing those aged 12 and over present a negative Covid test (PCR or antigen) or a Covid Recovery certificate.
-From July 1st, these travelers may enter using the EU Digital Covid Certificate.
+These travelers may enter using the EU Digital Covid Certificate.

-*Restrictions: Travel from South Africa, India and Brazil continues to be restricted to essential travel only.
+*Restrictions: Travel from South Africa and India continues to be restricted to essential travel only.